postMessage Bottleneck Analysis

 };

-• Transferable objects eliminate serialization entirely but permanently detach (neuter) memory from the sender, requiring strict ownership tracking.
+• Transferable objects eliminate serialization entirely but permanently neuter the source buffer.
+Maintain strict ownership tracking.

-• Chunking reduces main-thread blocking but increases total message count and requires explicit queue management to prevent backpressure.
+• Chunking reduces main-thread blocking per message but increases total message count and requires explicit queue management to prevent backpressure.

-• SharedArrayBuffer enables instant cross-thread reads but requires strict Cross-Origin-Opener-Policy and Cross-Origin-Embedder-Policy headers, plus careful atomic synchronization to avoid race conditions.
+• SharedArrayBuffer enables instant cross-thread reads but requires COOP/COEP headers and careful Atomics synchronization to avoid race conditions.

 Profiling Serialization vs. Execution Time

-During long-running visualization sessions, ensure payload structures avoid hidden DOM references or closure captures that trigger Identifying Memory Leaks in Workers and prevent heap compaction.
+During long-running visualization sessions, ensure payload structures avoid hidden closure captures or DOM references that trigger Identifying Memory Leaks in Workers and prevent heap compaction.

 const worker = new Worker('compute-worker.js');